seedcode/fmxj/README.md

   * equals
 * **source:** array of objects: objects to be filtered

 This function creates a new array of objects from a source array based on filters.
 Each **filters** object represents a FileMaker type find request where each set of name value pairs within the object are *AND* clauses and each object represents an *OR* clause. **searchTypes** alloes you to choose from one of the pre-configured regex searches set up in the function.
-You can add your own types by adding them to the **generatRegEx()** function that lives inside **filteObjects**
+You can add your own types by adding them to the **generatRegEx()** function that lives inside **filteObjects.**

 ``` javascript
 //regExp logic is here: for string, use "begins with" by default.